 What are the 10 Warning Signs of Alcoholism

 A person who is facing an alcohol misuse problem will most of the times fit into the context of the ten warning signs of alcoholism.
 These symptoms range from physical to behavioral indicators which negatively affect one’s personal and professional life.
-The following list isn’t conclusive but can provide you with guidance in spotting an alcoholic.
+The following list isn’t conclusive but can provide people with guidance in spotting an alcoholic.

 How to spot an alcoholic?
 Here’s what they are likely to do: